-5.1.16 TCP MD5 authentication
+5.1.16 TCP MD5 and enhanced TCP authentication

 The operation of a network can be compromised if an unauthorized system is able to form or hijack an LDP session and inject control packets by falsely representing itself as a valid neighbor.
-This risk can be mitigated by enabling TCP MD5 authentication on one or more of the sessions.
+This risk can be mitigated by enabling TCP MD5 authentication, the TCP Enhanced Authentication Option, or the TCP Authentication Option (TCP-AO) on one or more of the sessions.
+Only one authentication type can be configured at a time for a TCP connection.

-When TCP MD5 authentication is enabled on a session, every TCP segment exchanged with the peer includes a TCP option (19) containing a 16-byte MD5 digest of the segment (more specifically the TCP/IP pseudo-header, TCP header, and TCP data).
+When TCP MD5 authentication is enabled on a session, every TCP segment exchanged with the peer includes a TCP option (19) containing a 16-byte MD5 digest of the segment (more specifically the TCP/ IP pseudo-header, TCP header, and TCP data).
 The MD5 digest is generated and validated using an authentication key that must be known to both sides.
 If the received digest value is different from the locally computed one, the TCP segment is dropped, thereby protecting the router from a spoofed TCP segment.

-The TCP Enhanced Authentication Option, as specified in draft-bonica-tcpauth-05.txt, Authentication for TCP-based Routing and Management Protocols, is a TCP extension that enhances security for LDP, BGP, and other TCP-based protocols.
-It extends the MD5 authentication option to include the ability to change keys in an LDP or BGP session seamlessly without tearing down the session, and allows for stronger authentication algorithms to be used.
-It is intended for applications where secure administrative access to both endpoints of the TCP connection is normally available.
+The TCP Enhanced Authentication Option, as defined in draft-bonica-tcpauth-05.txt, and TCP-AO, as defined in RFC 5925, are TCP extensions that enhance security for BGP and LDP, improving upon the authentication strategy offered by TCP MD5.
+These extensions allow TCP peers to authenticate messages passed between one another.
+They include the ability to change keys in a BGP or LDP session seamlessly without tearing down the session and allow for stronger authentication algorithms to be used to authenticate routing messages.
+They are intended for applications where secure administrative access to both endpoints of the TCP connection is normally available.